 - Radiotherapy has been shown to provide effective pain relief.

 - Pain may be long-standing and can last for some years.
-However, plantar fasciitis generally resolves over time with minimally invasive management.
+However, plantar fasciitis generally resolves over time and with minimally invasive management.

 - 80% show spontaneous response within 12 months.